spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 - Bing
 - DuckDuckGo

-Let’s consider the search operators supported by Google.
+Let's consider the search operators supported by Google.

 - `"exact phrase"`:
 Double quotes indicate that you are looking for pages with the exact word or phrase.